biobakery/metawibele/README.md

 To run metawibele, you need to install the dependent databases: 1) uniref databases (**required**); 2) domain databases (optional).

 ##### UniRef database
 UniRef databases are **required** if you will use MetaWIBELE to do global-homology based annotation and taxonomic annotation.
+You can use **any one** of the following options to install these databases.

-Option 1: download uniref databases (Recommended)
+Option 1: Download uniref databases (Recommended)

 * We have built the dependent UniRef databases based on UniProt/UniRef 2019_01 sequences and annotations.
-You can download and uncompress these databases (both sequences and annotations) and provide `$UNIREF_LOCATION` as the location to install the database.
+You can download and uncompress these databases (both sequences and annotations) and provide `$UNIREF_LOCATION` as the location to install the databases.

 	* UniRef90 sequence file (20 GB):
 		* If you are using Diamond v0.9.24, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz).
 Or run the following command to download the indexed sequence file into `$UNIREF_LOCATION`: